The BIOS Explained: Boot Order, Video Memory, Saving, Resets & Optimum Defaults

 Your BIOS also contains a Load Setup Defaults or Load Optimized Defaults option.
 This option resets your BIOS to its factory-default settings, loading default settings optimized for your hardware.

-This performs a complete BIOS settings reset, wiping any BIOS passwords in addition to resetting hardware settings and your boot order.
+This performs a complete BIOS reset, wiping any BIOS passwords in addition to resetting hardware settings and your boot order.

 For example, there’s a System Information screen that shows information about the hardware in your computer.
-Overclockers may be able to use CPU settings screen to tweak their CPU’s voltage and multiplier, increasing their CPU’s performance at the cost of additional heat, power usage, and possibly instability.
-(However, these settings are locked on some BIOSes.)
+Overclockers may be able to use CPU settings screen to tweak their CPU’s voltage and multiplier.
+This increases CPU performance at the cost of additional heat, power usage, and possibly instability.
+(However, some BIOSes lock these settings.)